 These developments mean that we now face immense international competition when it comes to making our business not only viable, but but also hugely successful.
 When looking to sell our products online, we now sit in a marketplace that is larger than ever before.
 After all – if we choose to – we can implement a growth strategy that aims to sell to the entire e-commerce world.

-But although this means competition is stiff, this position has many advantages.
+But although this means competition is stiff, this position also has many advantages.
 The margin for profit is bigger than ever.
 The room for growth is global.
 We can provide a product that caters for millions.

-But to make sure your business is relevant within the global marketplace, it’s imperative to keep up with the expectations of an eCommerce customer.
+But to make sure your global e business is relevant within the global marketplace, it’s imperative to keep up with the expectations of an e-commerce customer.

 The growth of international competition in retail means that local Australian businesses selling online need to stay ahead of the curve.
-But competition is good – it pushes business to perform and streamline, to find efficiencies, whether locally or abroad.
+But competition is a good thing – it pushes business to perform and streamline, to find efficiencies, whether locally or abroad.

 So how can we keep up with, and embrace, international competition?

-Make your shipping competitive
+Make your ecommerce shipping competitive

-Take advantage of social media
+Use social media